AANISCHAAUKAMIKW (CREE CULTURAL INSTITUTE)

 Aanischaaukamikw is the cultural center for the nine Cree communities of Eeyou Istchee in Northern Quebec.
 This major facility, designed by celebrated architect Douglas Cardinal, in collaboration with Rubin and Rotman associates, is located in Ouje-Bougoumou, QC, a community of 1000 persons.
 Aanischaaukamikw is a multi-purpose cultural entity, bringing together regional cultural programming for the Cree Nation for all to share on-site and throughout the communities.
 This 30,150 square foot building has a 3,000 square foot long term and temporary exhibition spaces, visible storage, a documentation and resource center, a state-of-the-art collection storage (including archeology) and workspace for some 40 employees, as well as for the Cree Outfitting and Tourism Association (COTA) and Cree Native Arts and Crafts Association (CNACA).

 Aanischaaukamikw finds its foundation in the concept of aanischaa which refers to a bridging or continuity, to ensure that Cree traditions, knowledge and values are passed on from generation to generation.
 Aanischaaukamikw is both a place of healing and a place in which to celebrate, protect and enhance Cree language and culture.
-Working closely with the Cree Nation Government and the nine communities, it supports local and cultural activities and further develops regional programs.
+Working closely with the Cree Nation Government and the nine communities, it supports local and cultural activities and further develop regional programs.

-Aanischaaukamikw, as a regional Cree entity, works with the Cree Nation Government and with the James Bay Cree Cultural Education Centre to consolidate existing cultural programs and activities.
+Aanischaaukamikw as a regional Cree entity, works with the Cree Nation Government and with the James Bay Cree Cultural Education Centre to consolidate existing cultural programs and activities.
 With the involvement of Elders in all aspects of Cree culture, it supports healing and traditional gatherings, promotes Cree artists, produces, collects archival historical materials for the documentation center’s library and archives, and does research for the establishment of a Cree Language Commission.
-In recent years, extensive research has been carried out on Eeyou Istchee traditions relating to the land, especially place names, stories, legends, historic sites and archaeology.
-Aanischaaukamikw also provides technical support for the preservation and proper management of historical documentation of the Cree Nation and develops new programs in collaboration with the regional and local partners of the Cree Nation.
+In recent years, extensive research has been carried out on Eeyou Istchee traditions relating to the land, especially place names, stories, and legends, historic sites and archaeology.
+Aanischaaukamikw also provides technical support for the preservation and proper management of historical and archeological documentation of the Cree Nation and develops new programs in collaboration with the regional and local partners of the Cree Nation.